brunomancuso/ErisTerminal/README.md

 		List<ICommand> createExternalCommands();
 	}

-In <URL> we have some projects with some examples of how to write the integration and structure of the test suit.
+In [Eris Framework Examples](https://github.com/brunomancuso/ErisExamples) we have some projects with some examples of how to write the integration and the structure of the test suit.

 ## External Commmands